Get the information you need to help navigate the legal and business challenges brought on by COVID-19.

 Families First Coronavirus Response Act for Colorado Special Districts

 March 25, 2020 — In a rare bipartisan effort to provide relief to Americans, Congress passed, and President Trump signed into law the Families First Coronavirus Response Act (“Act”) on March 18, 2020.
 The Act addresses many important issues related to the COVID-19 pandemic.
 Important to employers, the Act creates two new emergency leave benefits for families impacted by COVID-19.
-Michelle B. Ferguson and Josephine B. Reid breakdown this Act for Colorado Special Districts.
+Michelle B. Ferguson breaks down this Act for Colorado Special Districts.
 Read more.

 Families First Coronavirus Response Act